worldbank/GEEST/README.md

 4. Select the field containing the numeric value representing the percentage of houses with Internet access

-5. Enter alternate raster output file name if desired.
+5. Enter an alternate raster output file name if desired.

-6. Click "Execute" button to run the algorithm.
+6. Click the "Execute" button to run the algorithm.

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.